bhaskarvk/colormap/README.md

 ![](README-maps-2.png)

-Here is a plot showing all possible palettes.
+Here is a plot showing all 44 pre-defined color palettes and the colors they generate.

 ``` r
 par(mfrow=c(44,1))